Course Description

 As the learning material is available asynchronously, you may complete each module as your schedule permits.
 However, the due dates for each assignment—including quizzes, lectures, and exams—are firm and must be completed on-time in order to receive credit.
 Please plan accordingly.

 • Make sure you have access our course on Microsoft Teams.
-Sign in with your @login.cuny.edu Microsoft 365 account, not your Microsoft 365 @qmail.cuny.edu
+Sign in with your @login.cuny.edu Microsoft 365 account, not your @qmail.cuny.edu account

 • Read the policies governing this course